Spirituals

+The tradition of spirituals began in the early 1700s among enslaved Africans in the American South, particularly on plantations where communal singing was both a survival strategy and a subtle form of resistance.
+This genre emerged from the blending of African musical traditions with Christian hymns introduced by missionaries and slaveholders.
+Spirituals first flourished in secret worship meetings, also known as “hush harbors,” where enslaved people gathered away from the eyes of overseers.
+Over time, spirituals spread to camp meetings and revivals, becoming central to African American religious and cultural expression.
+Through these songs, generations found the encouragement and unity needed to persevere and eventually challenge the institution of slavery.

 Prior to the end of the US Civil War and emancipation, spirituals were originally an oral tradition passed from one slave generation to the next.
 Biblical stories were memorized then translated into song.
 Following emancipation, the lyrics of spirituals were published in printed form.
 Ensembles such as the Fisk Jubilee Singers—established in 1871—popularized spirituals, bringing them to a wider, even international, audience.

 At first, major recording studios were only recording white musicians performing spirituals and their derivatives.
 That changed with Mamie Smith's commercial success in 1920.
 Starting in the 1920s, the commercial recording industry increased the audience for the spirituals and their derivatives.

-Black composers, Harry Burleigh and R. Nathaniel Dett, created a "new repertoire for the concert stage" by applying their Western classical education to the spirituals.
-While the spirituals were created by a "circumscribed community of people in bondage," over time they became known as the first "signature" music of the United States.
+Black composers Harry Burleigh and R. Nathaniel Dett created a "new repertoire for the concert stage" by applying their Western classical education to the spirituals.
+While the spirituals were created by a "circumscribed community of people in bondage", over time they became known as the first "signature" music of the United States.